open-telemetry/opentelemetry-js-contrib/CONTRIBUTING.md

 Components marked as unmaintained still receive semantic conventions updates and bugfixes where possible.
-[@open-telemetry/javascript-triagers](https://github.com/orgs/open-telemetry/teams/javascript-triagers) may add the `type:semconv-update` or `bug` label or to mark them as exempt from being auto-closed within two weeks.
+[@open-telemetry/javascript-triagers](https://github.com/orgs/open-telemetry/teams/javascript-triagers) may add the `type:semconv-update` or `bug` label to mark them as exempt from being auto-closed within two weeks.

 A component which is unmaintained may be deprecated if there is a problem that is not fixed in a timely manner.